 Blessed John is unique in that the tradition describes him as “another Mary Magdalene…” and is heavily dependent upon multiple female metaphors to capture his spirituality and personality.
 Given that he joined all-male communities of religious, beginning as a child at 10 years of age, it is little wonder that his psychosexual development might be effected accordingly.

 John of La Verna is introduced in the classic work of Italian literature, The Little Flowers of St. Francis (Fioretti di San Francesco), a book which continues to be well-known and commonly used even today in the schools of Italy.
 Its author unknown, this work has described as “the most exquisite expression of the religious life of the Middle Ages”and for much of history has been the most popular life of St. Francis, in spite of the lateness of its authorship and its lack of historicity as a genuine source for the historical St. Francis.
 The stories of Blessed John are the final chapters of “The Little Flowers” (the “Fioretti”) and paint the culminating picture of early Franciscan spirituality and personalities for its author.
 As such, John is a pivotal and defining figure in this book.
-He is named John of La Verna because he lived with the Franciscan friars on Mount La Verna, the sacred mountain where St. Francis of Assisi had received the wounds of Christ as stigmata in a mystical vision.
+He is named John of La Verna because he lived with the Franciscan friars on Mount La Verna, the sacred mountain where Saint Francis of Assisi had received the wounds of Christ as stigmata in a mystical vision.
 (The same mountain is called Alverna in Latin and is geographically known as Monte Penna.)

 While meditating under a beech tree at La Verna, John had a vision of kissing and being kissed by Christ.
 The biographer Ermenegildo Da Chitignano places the apparition sometime before the visit of the Roman Emperor, Henry VII, to Alverna and Bl.
 John in 1312, following his coronation in Rome.
 Much later, after the beech tree fell, a small chapel was built there.
 It is known as the Chapel of the Beech (Cappella del Faggio).
 The courtyard in front of the chapel is surrounded by a low stone wall with an inscription explaining that it encloses the place where John and Christ spent time together.